 Gaia contributes regularly to a number of major magazines and newspapers, and she has also been featured in a number of international media including BBC and ABC TV along with commercial TV, Reuters, Harvard Business Review, Fast Company and the Wall St Journal.
 She has co-authored several academic papers on innovation and over 30 corporate educational resources, simulations and programs, which are used by Fortune 500 companies worldwide.

-As a dynamic husband-and-wife team, Gaia can team up with her partner and co-author, Andrew Grant, who is also a Director of Tirian Consultancy.
+Gaia can also team up with her partner and co-author, Andrew Grant, who is also a Director of Tirian Consultancy.
 Andrew is a globally recognized (TEDx) speaker.

 President & CEO, Chief Executives Guild, USA

 Change Portfolio Manager